russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 "The most deeply motivated people – not to mention those who are most productive and satisfied – hitch their desires to a cause larger than themselves." — Daniel H. Pink

 Pink says these factors encourage professional and personal growth, foster creative thinking, and significantly increase productivity.
-Such motivation works precisely in the long term, as individuals understand that their work allows them to realize their potential.
+Such motivation is effective in the long term, as individuals understand that their work enables them to realize their full potential.

 Techniques for personal life

-Emotional competence in management and leadership involves being aware of personal emotions and understanding employees' feelings.
+Emotional competence in management and leadership involves being aware of one's own personal emotions and understanding the feelings of employees.
 Managers should be able to use this information to manage their interactions with employees and create a positive reinforcement environment.

-Emotional intelligence refers to recognizing, understanding, managing, and effectively using your emotions and others.
+Emotional intelligence refers to recognizing, understanding, managing, and effectively using your own emotions and those of others.
 Managers with high emotional intelligence can build rapport, navigate interpersonal dynamics, and motivate their team members to perform at their best.

 There are several steps you can take to develop your emotional skills, including: